Songonge/Power-BI-Projects/Credit Scoring Analysis/README.md

 FROM [DataBeez].dbo.Project1;
 ```

-## Importing the Cleaned Data to Power BI to Analyse it
+## Importing the Cleaned Data to Power BI to Analyze it
 After launching Power BI, I connected to the data as follows:
 * Clicked on Get Data under the Home tab within the Data group
 * Selected SQL Server from the list